MagniteEngineering/fledge.polyfill/README.md

 ### Render the Ad

 In the future, rendering an ad will be handled by the Fledge API and would be passed to a Fenced Frame (which hasn't be established yet).
 In the polyfill world, we don't have access to a Fenced Frame and so its required for the consumer of this library to create their own `iframe` and pass the results from the auction to it.
-Thankfully, we've created a temporary feature for you to handle this in a way that respects the intention of the proposal by keeping the results opaque in the form of a token that represents the winning ad `rendering_url`.
+Thankfully, we've created a temporary feature for you to handle this in a way that respects the intention of the proposal by keeping the results opaque in the form of a token that represents the winning ad `renderingUrl`.

 ```html
 <script type="module">